ialbert/genescape-central/README.md

 [releases]: https://www.github.com/ialbert/genescape-central/releases

-**Windows**: unzip then double-click the executable to start the program.
+**Windows**: Unzip then double-click the executable to start the program.
+You may need to give permission to run the software.
+In the future you can double-click the executable to start the program.

-**MacOS** The first time you run the tool on MacOS you have to unzip, right-click and select **open**.
+**MacOS** The first time around unzip the program, then right-click and select **Open**.
 You then again have to agree to run the software.
-Once you do so the program runs, and in the future you can double-click the executable to start the program.
+In the future you can double-click the executable to start the program.

+On all platforms you may also use `pip install genescape` to install the software then run `genescape web` to start the web interface.

 Visit the localhost address in your browser: